 - a.
-Canteen facilities will be provided to all Dormer India employees. - b.
+Canteen facilities will be provided to all employees of the company. - b.
 The menu for the week will be decided and communicated to the Canteen contractor by the Canteen Committee and the same will be displayed on the board for everyone's knowledge. - c.
-This is a subsidized canteen facility and certain amount will be deducted from the salary every month from all employees. - d.
+This is a subsidized canteen facility and certain amount will be deducted from the salary every month from all employees who are availing the facility. - d.
 There will be a monthly meeting on the canteen service with the Canteen contractor and Canteen committee.
-The communication of the meeting outcome will be communicated to the concerned by the committee. - e.
+The communication of the meeting outcome will be communicated to the concerned by the committee.

+- e.
 Canteen contractor ensures the quality of the raw material and storage at the proper place with proper housekeeping and pest control measures.
 FIFO system should be adopted to ensure consumption of raw material in the right manner. - f.
 Canteen contractor and maintenance team should have common observation round in the canteen for the equipment's and the facilities provided to the canteen contractor are used properly and maintained as per the guidelines. - g.
-The canteen committee and in-charge should ensure the medical check and hygiene of the canteen staff regularly.
+The canteen committee and in-charge should ensure the medical check and hygiene of the canteen staff regularly. - h.
+The canteen timetable should be communicated and displayed at the proper location in the canteen."